foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 12. Click **Generate Secret Key**.
 13. In the pop-up window, click **Copy** to copy the secretAccessKey.
 Paste it somewhere temporarily to hold on to.

 > This window only appears once, and when you close it you will not be able to see or copy the generated key again.
-Ensure that you have safely copied the key before closing the window {.is-warning}
+Ensure that you have safely copied the key before closing the window {.is-danger}

 14. Beside the `foundry-bucket` key, hover your mouse over the last few characters under **Access Key**.
 Click **copy** to copy your accessKey.
 Hold on to this as well.
 15. Click on your home region button, and then click **Manage Regions**.
 (Actual region name will reflect what was chosen when signing up).